• HashiCorp Developer

 From this page, you can update a project name, manage project access, and delete a project.
 Click + Add team.

 Select the application team from the dropdown menu.
-In the Admin permissions set box, click Assign permissions, then click Save.
+Select the Maintain permissions set , then click Assign permissions.

 Next, navigate to the Platform project settings page and grant the platform team Admin privileges.
 The application team will not have access to the workspaces in the project, and will not even be able to see that the project or workspaces exist.